mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 There are two striking observations to be made from the distribution of these coefficients:

 1. The most informative features by far are the mean times between taps (especially in the 3x3 game, but also in the 4x4 game).
-Removing these features severely reduces predictiveness of the model.
+I found that removing these features severely reduces predictiveness of the model.

-2. The game score very little predictive power.
-It is nearly last in the ranking of feature importances (note, negative coefficients denote importance as well, with a negative coefficient - so memory score, having a coefficient near zero, is one of the least informative features in the list).
+2. The memory score very little predictive power.
+It is nearly last in the ranking of feature importances (note, negative coefficients denote importance as well -- so memory score, having a coefficient near zero, is one of the least informative features in the list).
+I found that the model's predictiveness is not affected by removal of the memory score.

 I confirmed these observations by removing